 Two events made toughing out the 5th lap even tougher.
 The first was

-that sickening feel of sucking on the Camelbak tube and getting nothing
+that sickening feel of sucking on the Camelbak tube and getting

-would loosen again.
+few minutes it would loosen again.
 Eventually the lever fell off and I

 rode to the finish in 2nd gear.
 I felt beaten in every imaginable way.
 I

 couldn't move.
 Matt had to load up the bikes while I forced myself to

 lighter, which meant I had lost 5% of my body weight).
 We didn't

 bother to stick around for the results.
 We just wanted to get the hell

 out of the most hellish course this side of Kahoka.